lamini-ai/lamini-examples/05_data_pipeline/README.md

 # Data Pipelines

+This guide presents an example of using Lamini LLM pipeline to implement a performant and reliable LLM processing workflow to generate meaningful questions and answers from earning call transcripts of publicly-traded companies.

-We can leverage Llama 3 to build data pipelines.
+We use Llama 3 as the LLM in this pipeline.
 Llama 3 can read english and reason over it.
-We can use this capability to build data pipelines by inserting calls to the LLM to perform data transformations.
+We then insert calls to the LLM to perform additional data transformations.

 Run the follow script to have Llama 3 read through earnings calls, pretend to be a financial analyst, and ask relevant questions, and answer them using the